ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-lusion
-of a paragraph.
-And throwing it into the fire is a final and
-stylish pause.
-Never begin a story with a half-smoked
-. . a
-cigar; tor to light another whue conversing
-is a breach of politeness.
 A Religious Courtship.
 A young gen
 tleman happened to sit at church in a pew
 adjoining one in which sat a young lady, for